samply/lens-beacon/README.md

-# Samply.Lens Demo Application
+# Samply.Lens Beacon Application

-This project holds a demo application for the [samply.lens](https://github.com/samply/lens) project.
+This project holds a Beacon application for the [samply.lens](https://github.com/samply/lens) project.
 It's intended usage is to provide an example for developers on how to use samply.lens in their application.
-To create your own application with Samply.Lens, you can copy the contents of this repository through the [template repository functionality](https://docs.github.com/de/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template#creating-a-repository-from-a-template) in github.

 ## Content of this project
 ### Development Environment
-The [docker-compose.dev.yml](./docker-compose.dev.yml) will provide you with a blaze instance to which the demo application will automatically connect.
-So getting started with the demo is as easy as installing all dependencies
+So getting started with the Beacon is as easy as installing all dependencies
 ``` shell
 npm install
 ```